Sparkierkan7/more_explosives_mod/README.md

 # Items

 ### Gunpowder bomb:
-  A simple bomb that explodes within a certain time and witha certain power.
+  A simple bomb that explodes within a certain time and with a certain power.
   Thats all.

 ### Gunpowder Shrapnel Bomb: